DylanMeeus/springboot_jwt_blog/_posts/2016-07-30-laracon-summary-day-3.markdown

 ## Conclusion

-Laracon US 2016 is actually the first Laravel Conference to have about 95% of technical talks.
-All the speakers were great and the talks were educative and insightful.
+Laracon US 2016 is actually the first Laravel Conference to be 95 percent technical talks.
+All the speakers were great and the talks were educational and insightful.

-If you are just getting started in developing Laravel 5 apps, check out our [laravel app tutorial](https://auth0.com/blog/2016/06/23/creating-your-first-laravel-app-and-adding-authentication/).
-You need an alternative means of adding authentication and authorization to your Laravel apps?
-Sign up for a free Auth0 account and get your user authentication set up in few minutes using our [laravel quickstarts](https://auth0.com/docs/quickstart/webapp/laravel).
-Building an api using Laravel and wondering how to add authentication using JWT?
-Auth0 got you covered.
-Check out our [laravel api quickstarts](https://auth0.com/docs/quickstart/backend/php-laravel) to implement that in less than 10 minutes.
+If you are just getting started in developing Laravel 5 apps, check out our [Laravel app tutorial](https://auth0.com/blog/2016/06/23/creating-your-first-laravel-app-and-adding-authentication/).
+Need an alternative means of adding authentication and authorization to your Laravel apps?
+Sign up for a free Auth0 account and get your user authentication set up in few minutes using our [Laravel quickstarts](https://auth0.com/docs/quickstart/webapp/laravel).
+Building an API using Laravel and wondering how to add authentication using JWT?
+Auth0 has got you covered.
+Check out our [Laravel API quickstarts](https://auth0.com/docs/quickstart/backend/php-laravel) to implement that in less than 10 minutes.

 Many developers are already getting their hands dirty with Laravel 5.3 using the *dev* version.
 You can also try it out and tell us what you think in the comment section!
-Hopefully, in about 2 weeks from now, Laravel Scout, Laravel Passport, Laravel Notifications, Laravel Mailable and Laravel 5.3 will be officially released to the public.
+Hopefully, about two weeks from now, Laravel Scout, Laravel Passport, Laravel Notifications, Laravel Mailable, and Laravel 5.3 will be officially released to the public.